 Myocardial infarction (MI), a type of coronary heart disease, is a leading cause of morbidity and mortality.
-This disease causes more than 15% of deaths in the world, most of them have non-ST-segment elevation MI than ST-segment MI (STEMI), men are more prone to develop MI than women, several modifiable risk factors are responsible for more than 90% of MI, these factors include hyperlipidemia, diabetes mellitus (D.M.), smoking, heavy alcohol consumption, physical inactivity, hypertension, psychosocial stress and a diet low in fruits and vegetables[1].
+This disease causes more than 15% of deaths in the world, most of them have non-ST-segment elevation MI than ST-segment MI (STEMI), men are more prone to develop MI than women, several modifiable risk factors are responsible for more than 90% of MI, these factors include hyperlipidemia, diabetes mellitus (DM), smoking, heavy alcohol consumption, physical inactivity, hypertension, psychosocial stress and a diet low in fruits and vegetables[1].
 Factors that may lead to ST-segment elevation include infarction of the cardiac muscles due to occlusion of one vessel with a supply where there is obstruction, and this usually happens because of plaque rupture erosion, fissuring, or dissection, which leads to an obstructing thrombus.
 ST-elevation MI can be defined as a clinical syndrome in which the characteristic symptoms of MI associated with electrocardiogram (ECG) finding of ST-segment elevation in ECG associated later with elevation in biomarkers of myocardial necrosis, therefore a diagnostic ST-segment elevation is a new S.T. elevation at the J point in at least two contiguous leads > 2 mm (0.2 mV) in men or > 1.5 mm (0.15 mV) in women in leads V2-V3 and of > 1 mm (0.1mV) in other contiguous chest or limb lead[2].
 It's found that timely primary percutaneous coronary intervention (PPCI) is the best treatment for ST-segment elevation MI[3].
 The critical point is the time; most studies show that the preference of primary percutaneous coronary intervention (PCI) over fibrinolytic therapy is just approximately 2 h, and this depends on the duration of ischemia and the number of myocardial muscles involved with ischemia in some countries, which was named as door to balloon time has been reduced to less than 1 h[4].
 At the same, some studies show that if PCI is delayed after the onset of the symptoms, the outcome will be poor; others show that delay in performing PPCI may be only significant within the first 2 to 3 h after the onset of the symptoms since this is the time where myocardial salvage is most fabulous, or in those who are risky group such as in patients with cardiogenic shock.
 In general, studies that didn't confirm this relationship had already depended on a small sample size[5].
 This work aims to comprehensively evaluate the outcomes of PPCI in patients diagnosed with STEMI.
 To achieve this aim, we have set the following specific objectives.
 Firstly, assess the impact of PPCI on the improvement of cardiac function in patients diagnosed with STEMI, and determine and report the mortality rate among patients undergoing PPCI for STEMI.
 Investigate and establish associations between various risk factors and the overall outcomes of PPCI in patients diagnosed with STEMI, Analyze the association between the onset of STEMI symptoms and the timing of PPCI procedures, and their implications on patient prognosis and finally, explore correlations between the type of culprit vessel, the number of affected vessels, the occurrence of complications, and the ultimate clinical outcomes in patients with STEMI undergoing PPCI.

 MATERIALS AND METHODS